Falls Church, Virginia — The American South (Mid-Atlantic)

 Erected by The Falls Church, Episcopal.

 Location.
 38° 52.856′ N, 77° 10.314′ W. Marker is in Falls Church, Virginia.
-Marker is at the intersection of South Washington Street (U.S. 29) and East Fairfax Street, on the right when traveling north on South Washington Street.
+It is at the intersection of South Washington Street (U.S. 29) and East Fairfax Street, on the right when traveling north on South Washington Street.
 Touch for map.
 Marker is at or near this postal address: 115 E Fairfax St, Falls Church VA 22046, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), June 7, 2020
+Photographed by Devry Becker Jones (CC0), June 7, 2020

 2. Enslaved People Marker